maggi373/TerralizationModcore/MODStoREMOVE.md

-List of Mods that are needed to be removed (not finished)
+List of Mods that are needed to be removed when implementing the server version for public download (not finished)

 Dynamic Lights
 CustomMainMenu